 In 2020, DTP student Conor John (Psychology, Cardiff University) completed an internship with the Brecon Beacons National Park Authority (BBNPA).
 Conor worked with his hosts to find ways to undertake the internship whilst adhering to COVID restrictions.
 He found the internship experience beneficial.
 “I have no intention on staying in academia and this internship has shown me how much more impact can be had outside of academia, as well as the potential for better job security and financial stability”.
 Here are Conor’s reflections on the experience.

-The DTP is pleased to offer sixteen internship opportunities with the Welsh Government.
+The Welsh Government have seven internships which will start in January 2022.
 These are open to any ESRC Wales DTP funded student (except those within 3 months of the start or end of their studentship).
-It is anticipated that the internships will be conducted remotely, commencing in September 2021, for a period of 3 months full-time or the part-time equivalent.
+It is anticipated that the internships will be conducted remotely, for a period of 3 months full-time or the part-time equivalent.
 Successful applicants will get an extension of 3 months to their PhD (equivalent to the duration of the internship).

 These internships will offer opportunities to create impact by contributing to the work of government, the chance to build relationships outside of academia, as well the ability to develop research skills in a policy environment.